The Deep Dive: Poem As Self-Discovery

 I came to see the damage that was done

-In this six-week workshop, we will be writing poetry about things that exist below the surface—memory, desire, family, love, secrets, dreams, wishes, disappointments, heartaches.
+There are truths that exist only below the surface, ones we discover when we unearth things that we have experienced, that have changed us.
+There is power in capturing these truths, and in owning our stories.
+In this 6 week workshop, we will be writing poetry about things that exist below the surface—memory, desire, family, love, secrets, dreams, wishes, disappointments, heartaches.
 Often, it is through writing that we discover, as Adrienne Rich writes, the treasures that prevail.

-Through writing prompts, reading, and kind, loving feedback, we will be working together to generate poetry that explores what it is to be human, and learn techniques for mining the riches of our lives.
+Through writing prompts, reading, and kind, loving feedback, we will be working together to generate fresh poetry that explores the depths of what it is to be human feeling grief and joy, hope and powerlessness, how to take back our power over painful events through writing poetry, and learning poetic techniques such as anaphora, epistrophe, poetic juxtaposition, and a fresh approach to imagery for mining the riches of our lives.

 Learning Goals